-SOCOBA’s mission is to provide a safe place for growth, opportunity and hope for youth living with disabilities, and youth who are at-risk and vulnerable in Mabule and surrounding villages in Botswana.
+SOCOBA’s mission is to provide HIV/AIDS education and prevention for children and young people at risk and vulnerable in Mabule and surrounding villages in Botswana.

 Sego and Nick report directly to Mabule’s kgotla, or traditional governing body and court, regarding the needs of the community.
 They are well integrated into the community, and they receive input at all levels, from Chief Kgosi Tiro to the youth.
 SOCOBA places a premium on village accountability, to donors, and to the youth of Mabule.

 SOCOBA leadership is connected to the people of the Mabule and to other NGOs working in education and public health sectors in Botswana.
 SOCOBA has signed memorandums of understanding with a variety of key NGOs in Botswana, including the African Comprehensive AIDS Partnership (ACHAP), Botswana Baylor Childrens Clinical Center of Excellence (COE), the disability department in the Office of the President, as well as support from the Botswana Department of Water Affairs towards our water initiative.